mengelbart/rtp-over-quic-draft/draft-ietf-avtcore-rtp-over-quic.md

 To send RTP/RTCP packets over QUIC streams, a sender MUST open a new unidirectional QUIC stream.
 Streams are unidirectional because there is no synchronous relationship between sent and received RTP/RTCP packets.
-A sender MAY open new QUIC streams for different packets using the same flow identifier, for example, to avoid head-of-line blocking.
+A RoQ sender MAY open new QUIC streams for different packets using the same flow identifier, for example, to avoid head-of-line blocking.
+A RoQ receiver MUST be able to receive packets of a single RTP/RTCP stream on multiple QUIC streams.

+### Stream Encapsulation

 {{fig-stream-payload}} shows the encapsulation format for RoQ Streams.